Discover some of the finest games on two screens in our detailed guide of the Nintendo DS hidden gems you may not have uncovered.

 There’s no doubt that the Nintendo DS is a special console for many of us, boasting an impressive library of creative games unlike any other console to date.
 You’ve probably played through its most popular casual titles like Nintendogs or New Super Mario Bros., iconic Pokémon entries like Diamond/Pearl and HeartGold/SoulSilver, or even RPG cult classics like The World Ends With You.
 But with such a huge library of excellent first-party titles and successful handheld hits, it can be easy to overlook some of the more niche, underappreciated games available on the Nintendo DS.

 There are literally hundreds of games worth playing on Nintendo DS.
 I should know, I’ve played them!

 In this article, we’ll focus on those games, and help you unearth some real hidden gems on the console.
 Games that you (probably) haven’t played, or maybe haven’t even heard of.
 And even better, these games are still affordable!
 With the retro market booming, it can be tough to afford the most sought-after titles, so instead, we’ll highlight the brilliant games that thankfully won’t hurt your pocket.
-To explore more of these, be sure to go check out our Instagram, where we often discuss niche Nintendo DS games.
+To explore more of these or even The 10 Best Games on the Nintendo 3DS, be sure to go check out our Instagram, where we often discuss niche Nintendo DS games.

 So which precious gems make the cut?
 Let’s uncover the first hidden gem on our list…